torbsd/torbsd.github.io/testing-tb.md

 * are settings being saved with both "Privacy and Security Settings" and "Tor Network Settings" including bridges, slider, etc?

-* GeoIP data appearing in circuit status?
+* GeoIP data appearing in circuit status, i.e., right-clicking on the green onion icon?

 * does "New Tor Circuit for this Site" works?
 Should reload page and change the 3-hop circuit

 * can TB act as a relay?

 * are pluggable transports operational?

+* are a desktop icon and menu item created for Tor Browser?
+(doesn't on XFCE, but should on KDE and Gnome)